davidforel/well_log_tracks/README.md

 ## Explanation of polygon track

 Each "series" (below left) is the fundamental input, the depth series of a constituent (sand, shale, etc.).
 Each "fraction" (below center) is computed by adding the previous depth series to the previous constituent.
-Each "polygon" (below right) is the points of the fraction and the reverse of the points of the previous ("shallower") fraction.
+Each "polygon" (below right) is the points of the fraction and the reverse of the points of the previous fraction.
 Note that Matplotlib's ContourSet does **not** require the last point to be the same as the first point.

 ![Demonstrate getting from a depth series to a polygon](images/fraction33.png)